Roewe i5: 2021 facelift

-The Ei5 received a facelift for the 2021 model year in China featuring redesigned front and rear end designs, new alloys, interior trims and the updated Roewe R badging.
+The Ei5 received a facelift for the 2021 model year in China featuring redesigned front and rear end designs, the updated Roewe badge, new alloys, a new interior with new trim pieces and a new infotainment system.
 The updated model is powered by a 135 kW electric motor and has an NEDC range of 501 km.
 The battery capacity is 61 kWh.
 Like the pre-facelift model, it is sold in Europe as the MG5.

-Then in 13 March 2023 The Ei5 Facelift Sold in Thailand name MG ES.
+It is offered in two battery versions: Standard Range and Long Range.
+The Standard Range variant has a battery with a net capacity of 50.3 kWh (gross capacity 52.4 kWh).
+The Long Range battery has a net capacity of 57.7 kWh (gross capacity 61.1 kWh) with a maximum charging capacity of 87 kW with DC and 11 kW with AC from a domestic 230V socket.

+The stated ranges are 320 km and 400 km, respectively.

+The performance of both versions is a top speed of 185 km/h and acceleration from 0 to 100 km/h in approximately 8.3 seconds.